-Applications are accepted from students in regionally or nationally accredited doctoral programs in clinical or counseling psychology.
+Applications are accepted from students in regionally or nationally accredited doctoral programs in clinical, counseling, or combined areas of psychology.
 A minimum of 1,000 practicum hours are expected to have been completed prior to the ranking deadline.
-All formal doctoral coursework, comprehensive exams, practicum training requirements, and dissertation proposal should be completed prior to beginning the internship. interns must have earned a master's degree in psychology in accordance with the NC Psychology Practice Act (G.S.
-90270) to meet the minimum requirements of the masters-level Staff Psychologist position our interns are hired into.
+All formal doctoral coursework, comprehensive exams, practicum training requirements, and dissertation proposal should be completed prior to beginning the internship.

 Also, a criminal background check is required (completed by our internal departmental security services at no expense to the intern candidate) prior to the ranking deadline.
 All State employees, including interns, are subject to testing for any controlled substance listed in Schedules I through V of the Controlled Substances Act (21 U.S.C.
 812) and any drug listed in Schedules I through VI of the North Carolina Controlled Substances Act.
-Note: "This internship provided me with the opportunity to practice independently while providing consistent support and guidance.
-I was able to explore several different career paths within corrections due to the diversity of the program.
-Overall, my internship year was filled with opportunity and support that set me up for success in my career." ~ 2015-2016 Intern cannabis (marijuana) is considered an illicit substance in North Carolina.
+Note: cannabis (marijuana) is considered an illicit substance in North Carolina.